nopara73/ZeroLink/README.md

 #### Speeding Up Mixing

-All Chaumian CoinJoin input MUST be Segregated Witness input.
-This prevents the transaction to be malleated, as a result the Tumbler can accept unconfirmed Chaumian CoinJoin change outputs from the user in the next round.
+All Chaumian CoinJoin inputs MUST be Segregated Witness inputs.
+This prevents the transaction from being malleated, and as a result, the Tumbler can accept unconfirmed Chaumian CoinJoin change outputs from the user in the next round.

 ### D. DoS Attack